Catgrills/Pygmalion/README.md

 # Pygmalion

 ![screenshot](http://i.imgur.com/F1xw1EJ.jpg)
-Because we're all perverts on the inside (and outside) !
-Use 'Zero' to have a simple yet quite elegant style for Danbooru.
+Do like all the cool kids out there and install this 4chan style to impress your friends !

 What's an userstyle ?
 -------------------------------